 Before the update process can even begin, the City needs to understand the scope of what the update will include:

-Please complete the following survey, especially if you cannot attend any of these meetings.
+Please complete the following What Matters Survey.
 Your response will help us know what matters most to you as we plan the future of the City of Santa Rosa.

 What is a General Plan?